wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Added an option to use ID3 tag info for the track titles.
+The option is on the settings page under the files tab.
+Notes: 1)This option is for files uploaded to your media library only.
+2)When selected players will display the title and artist info from the media's ID3 meta captured during upload.
+3)This feature is supported in WP 3.6 and higher.
+* Added a settings page option for single file players to position the play button on the left or right hand side (equivalent to using the shortcode param 'flip').
+* Fixed library title pickup that was failing in certain scenarios.
+* Added some new developer hooks.

 = 2.3.2 =
 * Fixed the pick-up of titles and images when playing attached audio using the playlist widget.